Jean Boivin was appointed Deputy Governor of the Bank of Canada in March 2010.

 Prior to becoming a Deputy Governor, Mr. Boivin was a Special Adviser to the Governor for 2009-10.
-This position gives university and private sector professionals in economics and finance first-hand knowledge of the Bank of Canada and brings additional perspectives to the Bank's monetary policy discussions.
+This position gives university and private sector professionals in economics and finance first-hand knowledge of the Bank of Canada and brings additional perspectives to the Bank’s discussions on monetary policy.

-Mr. Boivin is a native of Chicoutimi, Quebec.
-He holds a BA (1995) in economics from the Université de Montréal and both an MA (1997) and a PhD (2000) in economics from Princeton University.
+Born in Chicoutimi, Quebec, Mr. Boivin received a BA (1995) in economics from the Université de Montréal and both an MA (1997) and a PhD (2000) in economics from Princeton University.

 Deputy Governor Jean Boivin discusses aging in Canada and its impact on our economy.